Francode77/Unsupervised_HAR/README.md

 Now we can start the feature extraction on each of the frames that were found with the above method.
 The result is saved in a big vector with 783 x 14 dimensions.
 As mentioned, this process could be greatly improved by selecting only the more relevant features.
 This would ofcourse reduce the dimensionality and the processing time.

-By running the file ´feature_extraction_RUN.ipynb' we can now extract features from all the available timeseries in one go.
+By running the file `feature_extraction_RUN.ipynb' we can now extract features from all the available timeseries in one go.

 4. **Clustering**
 A clustering model is applied to a selection of the features from each of the frames

-With the notebook file ´clustering_features.ipynb´ we can visualize our newly found clusters.
+With the notebook file `clustering_features.ipynb` we can visualize our newly found clusters.

 The script loads all the extracted features for all found frames and tries to determine 10 clusters from this data.